bellarina1118/-neural-networks-forhealth-technology-applications./README.md

 # My projects and Achievements
-My home assignments and achievements on Information Technology related courses.
+This is where I store my home assignments and achievements on Information Technology related courses.
+Check on branches on my projects according to course